w3c/wot-architecture/proposals/security_and_privacy.md

 In fact, some domains, such as medical devices in the US, have a legal requirement to support immutable identifiers.

-However, we suggest that the tracking risk this poses shold be mitigated, whenever possible (eg if not legally disallowed as discussed above) by allowing such identifiers to be modified at least when the devices are reprovisioned.
+However, we suggest that the tracking risk this poses should be mitigated, whenever possible (e.g. if not legally disallowed as discussed above) by allowing such identifiers to be modified at least when the devices are reprovisioned.